chef/chef-web-docs/includes_resources/includes_resource_yum_repository_attributes.rst

 gpgcheck
    **Ruby Type:** TrueClass, FalseClass

    Specifies whether or not Yum should perform a GPG signature check on the packages received from a repository.
+Default is ``true`` in Chef client 12.15.

 gpgkey
    **Ruby Type:** String, Array